 There are several types of liability recognized by the Russian Federation, namely:

 - disciplinary liability (for disciplinary offenses);

 - criminal liability (for criminal offenses),

 depending on the type of the committed violations.
 Either this or that type of liability is applicable.

 2. How do these types of liabilities apply to the manufacturers of medicines and devices?

-The Civil Code of the Russian Federation regulates only civil liability, while the Law on Circulation of Drugs in Art.
-68 refers to other types of liability, i.e.
+The Civil Code of the Russian Federation regulates only civil liability, while the Law on Circulation of Drugs in Article 68 refers to other types of liability, i.e.

-- disciplinary (e.g. for committing a disciplinary offence, that is, failure to perform or improper performance by an employee due to his fault of the duties assigned to him);
+- disciplinary (e.g. for committing a disciplinary offense, that is, failure to perform or improper performance by an employee due to his fault of the duties assigned to him);

-- criminal (e.g. for illegal manufacture of medicines and medical devices).
+- criminal (e.g. for the illegal manufacture of medicines and medical devices).

 Therefore, disciplinary, administrative, criminal and civil liability can be applied to manufacturers of medicines and devices.